 President of Treasury Board and Minister of Finance

 Doug Horner was elected to his fourth term as a Member of the Legislative Assembly for Spruce Grove -St. Albert on April 23, 2012.
 On May 8, 2012 he was named President of the Treasury Board and Minister of Finance.
-Previously Mr. Horner had served as Deputy Premier, President of the Treasury Board, vice-chair of the Agenda and Priorities Committee and Minister Liaison to the Canadian Forces.
+Previously Mr. Horner had served as Deputy Premier, President of the Treasury Board, Minister of Enterprise and Minister Liaison to the Canadian Forces.
+He has served as vice-chair of the Agenda and Priorities Committee since 2007.

 Born in Barrhead, Alberta, to Jean and Dr. Hugh Horner, Mr. Horner has spent most of his life in rural Alberta.
 Three generations of his family have been involved in agriculture, and his father was a previous minister of agriculture.